 Fitness enthusiasts, or those who go to the gym, usually hear how important it is to strengthen your core muscles.
 Your core is composed of any muscle located between your pelvis and the base of your ribcage.
 These muscle regions are the abdominal, pelvic and lower back regions.

-In these exercises, the core is held in a non-moving or stable position to isolate the targeted muscle.
+In these exercises, the core muscle is held in a non-moving or stable position to isolate the targeted muscle.
 The muscle is then allowed to grow stronger through resistance without movement or pain.

 In isometric core exercises, the core muscle’s contraction is maintained for the longest period of time that the person can bear.
 By gradually increasing the resistance, the muscle grows in strength and endurance.